-Project ID Title FY 20 FY 21 FY 22 FY 23 FY 24 Total ID-SW-14-01 Total Maximum Daily Load Compliance Enterprise Fund 200,000 200,000 200,000 200,000 200,000 1,000,00 The Watershed Implementation Plan (WIP) developed by Wicomico County as Grant 200,000 200,000 200,000 200,000 800,0 mandated by the State of Maryland in response to Executive Order 13508 outlines Bond the City's responsibilities for compliance with EPA's Chesapeake Bay TMDL.
-The WIP estimates the cost to comply with the nutrient load reduction will be \$227 Lease and a start million by 2025 for planning, engineering, property acquisition, construction, and Contribution maintenance.
-Future costs for implementation will be refined as specific Total Revenue 200,000 400,000 400,000 400,000 400,000 1,800, engineering and construction projects are identified.
-Engineering 125,000 125,000 125,000 125,000 125,000 625, ALC: NO Construction 75,000 275,000 275,000 275,000 275,000 1,175 · MALLANT Vehicle/ Equip.
-Other PAN Total Expense 200,000 400,000 400,000 400,000 400,000 1,800 l ID-SW-15-02 Beaglin Park Dam Improvements Enterprise Fund 25,000 25 a the second sec The Beaglin Park Dam spillway sluice gate is only accessible by boat.
+Project ID Title ID-SW-14-01 Total Maximum Daily Load Compliance Enterprise Fund The Watershed Implementation Plan (WIP) developed by Wicomico County as Grant mandated by the State of Maryland in response to Executive Order 13508 outlines Bond the City's responsibilities for compliance with EPA's Chesapeake Bay TMDL.
+The Lease All the second WIP estimates the cost to comply with the nutrient load reduction will be \$227 million by 2025 for planning, engineering, property acquisition, construction, and Contribution maintenance.
+Future costs for implementation will be refined as specific Total Revenue engineering and construction projects are identified.
+Engineering Construction Vehicle/ Equip.
+Other The state of the s Total Expense ID-SW-15-02 Beaglin Park Dam Improvements Enterprise Fund The Beaglin Park Dam spillway sluice gate is only accessible by boat.
 Valve Grant operation can be treacherous and therefore is rarely done.
-As a result, the Bond 170,000 170 existing gate is not regularly exercised as needed and can be very difficult to operate.
-If the sluice gate was more readily accessible, it could be exercised as Lease needed and its usable lifespan extended.
+As a result, the Bond existing gate is not regularly exercised as needed and can be very difficult to Lease (84) operate.
+If the sluice gate was more readily accessible, it could be exercised as needed and its usable lifespan extended.
 This project includes design and Contribution construction of a safe access to the spillway sluice gate for this purpose.
-Total Revenue 25,000 170,000 195 Engineering 25,000 25 the manufactor of the second Construction 170,000 170 Vehicle/ Equip.
-Other Total Expense 25,000 170,000 195
+Total Revenue and purposes Engineering Married Company of the Park Street of the Park Stre